August 26, 2021

 Another scenario involving anomaly detection with machine learning concerns the deployment of this technology for predictive maintenance.
 This involves the rigorous condition monitoring of some key components of a property, including the electrical system, to detect any deviations from their standard performance and therefore predict potential failures before they occur.

 However, such a radical transformation may raise doubts and uncertainties, as such technologies are still far from perfect.
 In this regard, it is worth mentioning the case of Listing AI, an artificial intelligence-powered solution capable of autonomously writing descriptions of real estate properties for sales.
-While this tool may be a valuable aid in speeding up the listing of huge numbers of assets, its computer-generated texts often ended up sounding rather contrived and therefore required proper supervision.
+While this supervised machine learning tool may be a valuable aid in speeding up the listing of huge numbers of assets, its computer-generated texts often ended up sounding rather contrived and therefore required engaging administration.

 In other words, there’s still some way to go before achieving the delicate balance that will allow human experts and machines to work in full harmony.
 However, an important step has already been taken: setting in motion a real estate sector which, at least in technological terms, traditionally tended to be rather unmovable... like the assets it deals with.